michaeluno/admin-page-framework/readme.txt

 All the class names have the prefix <code>AdminPageFramework</code> so just change it to something like <code>MyPlugin_AdminPageFramework</code>.

 Most text editors supports the *Replace All* command so just use that.
+By the time WordPress's minimum required PHP version becomes 5.3 or higher, we can use namespaces then this problem will be solved.

+<h5><strong>Change Framework's System Messages</strong></h5>
+The default messages defined by the framework can be changed.
+For example when you import a setting with the framework, the setting notice will be displayed.

+If you want to change it to something else, modify the `oMsg` object.
+It has the `arrMessages` public property array which holds all the messages that the library uses.

 = Roadmap =
 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labelled *enhancement*.